KirillPetko/Engineering-Calculator/README.md

 You can type text to calulator's input with any button, if its KeyDown() event was implemented.<br />
 Any letters, numbers, or operation symbols.
 Backspace deletes one symbol, DEL clears input field.<br />
 If any exeption message, or "Invalid expression" message appears, proceed to clear input field by<br />
-DEL button on your keyboard or 'C' button on GUI.<br/ >
+DEL button on your keyboard or 'C' button on GUI.<br />
 <br />
 <strong>Exeption types</strong><br />
 1.<code style="color : darkorange">Invalid input</code> - input expression does not correspond to rules described above.<br />